Andrew Bowie: Parliamentary career

-Bowie was elected as an MP in June 2017, with a majority of 7,950 votes.
-From October that year until June 2018, he was a member of the Work and Pensions Select Committee.
+At the snap 2017 general election, Bowie was elected to Parliament as MP for West Aberdeenshire and Kincardine with 47.9% of the vote and a majority of 7,950.

+From October 2017 until June 2018, he was a member of the Work and Pensions Select Committee.

 In February 2018, Bowie was appointed Parliamentary Private Secretary (PPS) to the Department for Digital, Culture, Media and Sport under Matt Hancock, and later under Jeremy Wright.

 In December 2018, he was promoted to Parliamentary Private Secretary to the Prime Minister by Theresa May until her resignation in July 2019.

-In July 2019, Bowie was appointed as one of six Vice Chairmen of the Conservative Party and is responsible for the Young Conservatives.
+In July 2019, Bowie was appointed as one of six vice-chairmen of the Conservative Party and was responsible for the Young Conservatives.

-Bowie was re-elected as the MP for West Aberdeenshire & Kincardine at the 2019 general election, with a significantly reduced majority of 843 votes.
+Bowie was re-elected as MP for West Aberdeenshire & Kincardine at the 2019 general election with a decreased vote share of 42.7% and a decreased majority of 843 votes.

-In November 2021, Bowie announced he would resign as a Vice Chairman of the Conservative Party once a replacement was selected, soon after the forced resignation of Owen Paterson from the party, giving the reason "to focus on representing my constituents in West Aberdeenshire and Kincardine".
+In November 2021, Bowie announced he would resign as a vice-chairman of the Conservative Party once a replacement was selected, soon after the forced resignation of Owen Paterson from the party, giving the reason "to focus on representing my constituents in West Aberdeenshire and Kincardine".

-He is an advocate of the Down Syndrome Bill, which would recognise people with Down syndrome as a specific minority group.

-In March 2022, Bowie was elected as the Chairman of the Union 1922 Backbench Policy Committee.

-Electoral history
+From October 2022 to February 2023, Bowie was Parliamentary Under Secretary of State (Minister for Exports) at the Department for International Trade working for Kemi Badenoch.

+In 2023, he campaigned against energy pylons in his constituency, describing it as a "priority of mine."

+Bowie was again re-elected at the 2024 general election, with a decreased vote share of 35.6% and an increased majority of 3,441 votes.

 Personal life

-He is married to Madeleine Clarke.
+He is married to Madeleine Clarke, who is originally from Stockholm, and lives in Aboyne, Aberdeenshire.
+They have a daughter, Emily, born 18 August 2022.